exodrifter/website/content/notes/no-signal.md

 aliases:
 - no signal
 - lost contact
+tags:
+- log
+- no-signal
 ---

 # no signal

 These are the development notes for _no signal_.
-For more information, see the [no signal press kit](../press-kits/no-signal.md).
+For more information, see the [press kit](../press-kits/no-signal.md).

 # log